JetBrains/intellij-sdk-docs/topics/products/dev_alternate_products.md

 </tabs>

 ## Configuring plugin.xml

-As discussed on the [Plugin Dependencies](plugin_compatibility.md#declaring-plugin-dependencies) page of this guide, a plugin's dependency on [Modules Specific to Functionality](plugin_compatibility.md#modules-specific-to-functionality) must be declared in <path>plugin.xml</path>.
+As discussed on the [Plugin Dependencies](plugin_compatibility.md#declaring-plugin-dependencies) page of this guide, a plugin's dependency on [](plugin_compatibility.md#modules-specific-to-functionality) must be declared in <path>plugin.xml</path>.
 When using features (APIs) specific to the target product, a dependency on the target product module must be declared, as shown in the code snippet below.
-Otherwise, if only general IntelliJ Platform features (APIs) are used, then a dependency on `com.intellij.modules.platform` must be declared as discussed in [Plugin Compatibility with IntelliJ Platform Products](plugin_compatibility.md).
+Otherwise, if only general IntelliJ Platform features (APIs) are used, then a dependency on `com.intellij.modules.platform` must be declared as discussed in [](plugin_compatibility.md).

 > In the particular case of a plugin project declaring dependencies only on other plugins, it must also declare a dependency on `com.intellij.modules.platform`.
 > Otherwise, the plugin project is considered to be legacy and will only load in IntelliJ IDEA.